 In addition, ICT4D can be the bridge to improve the digital divide by directly applying information technology (IT) approaches for poverty reduction.
 Direct use of ICTs can benefit the disadvantaged population and by using it indirectly ICTs can help organizations, non-governmental organizations, governments, and/or businesses, to improve socio-economic conditions.
-ICTs can be applied directly, benefiting the disadvantaged population, or indirectly, by assisting aid organizations, non-governmental An empirical study of Taiwan's DOCs organizations, governments, and/or businesses, to improve socio-economic conditions.
+ICTs can be applied directly, benefiting the disadvantaged population, or indirectly, by assisting aid organizations, non-governmental organizations, governments, and/or businesses, to improve socio-economic conditions.
 Therefore, ICT4D is one of the important and powerful tools to create policies for handling digital divide issues and to develop the economy and the society.